 My father never did talk very much about the potlatch because he felt so bad about what happened to a lot of our people, the chiefs, the relatives that were sent to prison, as a result of his potlatch.

 The federal government dropped the potlatch ban in 1951, as part of a partial reform of the Indian Act.
 Despite the passage of years, the Kwakwaka’wakw had never forgotten the loss of their potlatch items.
 In 1958, after the potlatch ban had ended, members of the community began pushing to have the items from the Cranmer Potlatch repatriated.

 To “repatriate” something means to return it to its rightful home – and the Kwakwaka’wakw people feel that the true home of the Cranmer Potlatch items is their community.
-Their position is supported by the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+Their position is supported by the United Nations Declaration on the Rights of Indigenous Peoples - will open in a new tab (UNDRIP).
 Article 31 of UNDRIP declares that Indigenous peoples have the right to maintain, control, protect and develop their cultural heritage, traditional knowledge and traditional cultural expressions.

 After many years of negotiation, repatriation finally took place in 1979 and 1980.
-The Kwakwaka’wakw and the federal government agreed to house the repatriated collection in two new institutions: The Nuyumbalees Cultural Centre in Cape Mudge, which opened in 1979, and the U’Mista Cultural Centre in Alert Bay, which opened in 1980.
+The Kwakwaka’wakw and the federal government agreed to house the repatriated collection in two new institutions: The Nuyumbalees Cultural Centre - will open in a new tab in Cape Mudge, which opened in 1979, and the U’Mista Cultural Centre - will open in a new tab in Alert Bay, which opened in 1980.
 These were the first facilities of their kind in Canada, designed specifically to house the repatriated collection in a First Nations community.